yisyvonne/fileorganiser/README.md

-# File Organizer
+# File Organiser

-This program is a simple file organizer that automatically sorts files in any folder of your choice into categorized folders.
+This program is a simple file organiser that automatically sorts files in any folder of your choice into categorized folders.

 ## Features